jahoefne/ScalaOT/README.md

 # Scalot

+Add to your SBT Project with
+`libraryDependencies += "com.github.jahoefne" % "scalot_2.11" % "1.0"`

 **Scalot** provides easy Operational Transformations to enable collaborative text editing.
 It works on both ScalaJS and the JVM and it is very easy to use.